tsrsmict/.github/profile/README.md

 # The Shri Ram School, Moulsari

-Welcome to the official GitHub of the The Shri Ram School, Moulsari!
+Welcome to the official GitHub organization of the The Shri Ram School, Moulsari!